diogomachado-bioinfo/pubmedtools/README.md

 ---
 # Features

-## PubMed Tools (biotext.pubmedtoos)
-- `aminocode.pubmed_search_biopython`: Searches the PubMed database using a given term.
+- `pubmedtoos.search.biopython_search`: Searches the PubMed database using a Biopython Entrez module (Bio.Entrez).
-- `aminocode.pubmed_search_edirect`: Searches the PubMed database using the Entrez Direct tool.
+- `pubmedtoos.search.edirect_search`: Searches the PubMed database using the official Entrez Direct tool.
-- `aminocode.prepare_edirect_folder`: Prepares the Entrez Direct folder for use with the pubmed_search_edirect function.
+- `pubmedtoos.prepenv.edirect_folder`: Prepares the Entrez Direct folder for use with the edirect_search function.

 ---